Bethlehem Birth Injury Lawyer

 • The hospital or birthing center itself, if they had poor staffing, faulty equipment, or inadequate training protocols.

 Our experienced lawyers will investigate all parties involved to determine who may share responsibility for the injury.
+Injury attorneys can help families identify all responsible parties and pursue legal action to secure the compensation they deserve.

 What kind of compensation can my family receive?